Smoking Cessation

 Given that quitting smoking reduces the risk for lung cancer, quitting is particularly important because lung cancer kills more Americans each year than any other type of cancer.

-MUSC Hollings Cancer Center is proud to have internationally-renowned researchers in tobacco cessation in its Cancer Control program.
+MUSC Hollings Cancer Center is proud to have internationally-renowned researchers in tobacco cessation in its Cancer Prevention & Control program.
 In an effort to reduce the cancer burden in our state, Hollings clinicians, basic science researchers, and public health scientists are working together to address tobacco-related cancers from all angles, including population sciences and disparities research, drug discovery, and survivorship research.

 Hollings has developed a robust Tobacco Treatment program, with a full team of clinical providers and researchers, and also features a Lung Cancer Screening program.
 The center offers access to smoking cessation counselors who are available to provide counseling by phone or in person, and all hospital patients are automatically referred to cessation resources through our opt-out approach.